Sole Source Contracts & Purchases

 Sole source procurements are not permissible unless a requirement is available from only a single source.
 A requirement for a particular proprietary item does not justify a sole source procurement if there is more than one potential offeror for that item.

-A written justification for the request (Sole Source Request Form) must be submitted by the requesting department/agency/commission/board to the purchasing agent prior to the acquisition – submission after the acquisition but prior to payment will be denied.
+A written justification for the request (Sole Source Request Form or Sole Brand Request Form) must be submitted by the requesting department/agency/commission/board to the purchasing agent prior to the acquisition – submission after the acquisition but prior to payment will be denied.

 The sole source determination is made by the purchasing agent’s office.
 In cases of reasonable doubt, competition will be solicited.
 R4.12.060 Sole Source Procurement.